jetdillo/Laniakea/README.md

 # laniakea

 Laniakea AKA "Turtle Beach", where turtles and robots are hatched.

+The Revolution will be automated.

-This is a collection of Ansible and Fabric scripts & playbooks for building the Ubiquity ROS image described at the [Ubiquity Robots Download and Install Guide](https://github.com/UbiquityRobotics/ubiquity_main/blob/master/Doc_Downloading_and_Installing_the_Ubiquity_Ubuntu_ROS_Kernel_Image.md)
+This is a collection of Ansible and Fabric scripts & playbooks for building the Ubiquity ROS image described at the [Ubiquity Robots Download and Install Guide](https://github.com/UbiquityRobotics/ubiquity_main/blob/master/Doc_Downloading_and_Installing_the_Ubiquity_Ubuntu_ROS_Kernel_Image.md) and installing [ROS](http://www.ros.org) on existing Ubuntu systems.

+The robot revolution is not going to happen, or at least not happen that quickly, if we can't at least have the robots help build themselves.
+As fine as the [OSRF ROS](http://www.ros.org/install/) and [Ubiquity Robots](http://ubiquityrobotics) documentation is, I got tired of having to go back over it time and again when building my own ROS-based robots, I figure others probably have too.

+The problem is that all real companies get this, spend tons of time on their own provisioning, repeat a lot of the same steps, flavor to taste w/ their own internal packages and then it all disappears inside that organization.
+So the next team that has to bring up a bunch of robots has to go look at the directions, write their own provisioning scripts...you see where this is going.

+The robot revolution is not going to happen, or at least not happen that quickly, if we can't at least have the robots help build themselves.

-Relevant websites for those that aren't familiar with either Fabric or Ansible
+Relevant websites for those that aren't familiar with either Fabric or Ansible:

 Ansible:
 https://www.ansible.com/